pereirapysensing/GeoPython_2017_3D/README.md

 For the workshop, participants will need:

-Python 2.7: you can get with different installations such as PythonXY (https://python-xy.github.io/downloads.html) **Only for Windows Anaconda (https://www.continuum.io/downloads) **Windows, Linux and MAC
+Python 2.7: you can get with different installations such as PythonXY* (https://python-xy.github.io/downloads.html) or Anaconda** (https://www.continuum.io/downloads)

+*Only for Windows
+**Windows, Linux and MAC

 Note: PythonXY already comes with most packages needed for the workshop.
 With Anaconda, most of them must be installed manually.
 If you don't know how to install packages in Anaconda, please check this link (https://conda.io/docs/using/pkgs.html).